Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 LEMON & SIMPLE SYRUP: For a simple twist, you can substitute 3 ounces of a sour mix for these two ingredients.
 I like the freshness the lemon juice provides, but you will still have a delicious drink with the substitution.

-How To Make This Texas Tea Recipe
+How to make Texas Tea

 OUR RECIPE DEVELOPER SAYS